Alawite State: 1920–22

 After the relative independence of Faisal I's rule, French colonialism was unwelcome.
 The divisions were thought to serve the interests of a Christian minority over a Muslim majority, favouring colonial rule and stifling dissent.
+The Sunni landowners, primarily living in the province's cities, were supporters of Syrian unity; however, the French were supported by the rural Alawite communities to whom they catered.

 Salih al-Ali led the Syrian Revolt of 1919 in the Alawi region east of the coastal city of Latakia.
 Al-Ali was primarily interested in protecting Alawite regions from external meddling.
 His rebellions were not motivated by nationalist movement; however, they identified with it to further Alawite autonomy.
 The rebels surrendered to French forces after two years of raiding French outposts in October 1921.

 1923–24

 In 1922, the French administration instituted an elected government made up of councils of representative of the states of Aleppo, Damascus and the Alawite territory.
 In June 1923 the French administration, headed by General Maxime Weygand, allowed individual states to elect their own representative councils.
 The primary election, a contest between French officials and the nationalists, was considered fraudulent by Syrians (many of whom boycotted the 26 October elections).
 The Alawite State, insulated from nationalist tendencies, elected 10 pro-French representatives to its 12-person council after a 77-percent voter turnout in the primary elections.
 Such numbers were not seen in the nationalist Damascus and Aleppo.
 The Alawi preferred to be grouped with the territories of Lebanon, in contrast to Sunnis and Christians populations demanding Syrian unity.
 The majority of French support in these first elections came from rural populations, whom the French had primarily benefited.